drsharp/spawner/README.markdown

 ## Installation

-To install the plugin from the master branch (recommended).
+To install this gem (Rails 3+) from the master branch (recommended), add the following line to your Gemfile:

-    script/plugin install git://github.com/drsharp/spawner.git
+     gem "spawner", :git => 'git://github.com/drsharp/spawner.git'

-If you want to install the plugin from the 'edge' branch (latest development):
+If you want to install the gem from the 'edge' branch (latest development):

-    script/plugin install git://github.com/drsharp/spawner.git -r edge

-If you are unfortunate enough to be stuck on Rails 1.x, then it is recommended you stick with v1.0 of this plugin (Rails 1.x won't be supported in future versions but it might still work if you're lucky).
-To install this version:

-    script/plugin install git://github.com/drsharp/spawner.git -r master:v1.0
+    gem "spawner", :git => 'git://github.com/drsharp/spawner.git', :branch => :edge

 ## Usage

 Here's a simple example of how to demonstrate the spawn plugin.
 In one of your controllers, insert this code (after installing the plugin of course):

-    Spawner.spawn do
+    spawner do
        logger.info("I feel sleepy...")
        sleep 11
        logger.info("Time to wake up!")